Package installation

 session-python-index-url=https://packagemanager.posit.co/pypi/latest/simple

-The value set by session-python-index-url is added to the session via the environment variables PIP_INDEX_URL and UV_INDEX_URL and automatically used by pip and uv.
-See the following sections on this page for more information on how those environment variables interact with pip and uv’s configuration files, as well as how to set other configuration items for sessions.
+session-python-index-url sets the environment variables UV_INDEX_URL and PIP_INDEX_URL in each session. uv and pip use these variables automatically.
+See the following sections for how these environment variables interact with uv and pip configuration files, and how to set other configuration items for sessions.

 1. command-line options